An inexact infeasible arc-search interior-point method for linear optimization problems: Introduction

+Arc-search IPMs update the iterate along a curve that more accurately approximates the central path.
+Because the curved trajectory suppresses the linearization error, the step size can remain substantially larger even when the Newton system is solved inexactly.
+This property enables a sharper iteration complexity guarantee.

-In this paper, we propose a novel inexact infeasible arc-search interior-point method (II-arc) by integrating an inexact IPM and an arc-search IPM.
-We prove that the II-arc method achieves a better iteration complexity than the inexact infeasible line-search IPMs (II-lines)~\cite{mizuno1999global, mohammadisiahroudi2022efficient}.
-We conduct the numerical experiments with the conjugate gradient (CG) method as an inexact linear equation solver for large benchmark problems in the Netlib collection~\cite{browne1995netlib}.
-The results show that the proposed method can reduce the number of iterations by twice and the computation time by 23\% compared to II-line for almost half of the benchmark problems.
-Furthermore, the comparison with the IPMs for solving the LES exactly shows that the proposed method has an advantage in terms of the computation time, even if the number of iterations of II-arc is greater than it of the exact IPMs.
+In this paper, we propose a novel inexact infeasible arc-search interior-point method (II-arc).
+To the best of the authors' knowledge, this paper is the first paper that discusses an inexact IPM with the arc-search framework.
+We show that the method is a polynomial-time algorithm and establish an improved iteration complexity bound of $\order{n ^{1.5} L}$, tightening the best-known bound for inexact infeasible IPMs~\cite{mizuno1999global,mohammadisiahroudi2024efficient} by a factor of $n^{0.5}$.
+We conducted numerical experiments using the conjugate gradient method~(CG) as an inexact linear equation solver.
+The numerical results are consistent with the convergence analysis, and the proposed method (II-arc) reduced the number of iterations by almost half for many instances.

 This paper is organized as follows.
-Section~\ref{section_preliminaries} introduces the standard form of LP problems and the formulas necessary for II-arc.
+Section~\ref{section_preliminaries} introduces the standard form of LOPs and the formulas necessary for II-arc.
 In Section~\ref{section_proposed_method}, we describe the proposed method, and in Section~\ref{section_theoretical_proof}, we discuss the convergence and the polynomial iteration complexity.
 Section~\ref{section_numerical_experiments} provides the results of the numerical experiments and the discussion.
-Finally, Section~\ref{section_conclusion} gives conclusions of this paper and discusses future directions.
+Finally, Section~\ref{section_conclusion} concludes the paper and discusses future directions.